ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     orbitals lower in energy than the active space are completely occupied and those higher in energy are completely unoccupied.

+**SINGLESBIAS** [SinglesBias]
+    Default 1.D0

+    This represents the factor to which singles are biased towards over double excitations from a determinant.
+    This works with the NONUNIFORMRANDEXCITS excitation generators for FCIMC code.
+Normally, the pDoubles is given by the number of doubles divided by the total excitations from HF.
+Now, the number of singles in the total excitations term is multiplied by SinglesBias.
+Alternatively, SinglesBias can be set to less than 1 to bias towards doubles.

 **FINDGROUNDDET**
     Default=false.